dellannadavide/creative-social-robots/README.md

 │   run_experiments_hpc_batch_chain.py          # Module to run experiments on a HPC with PBS │
-└───results                                     # Results reported in the paper │   └───noise                                   # Results obtained for S^* in the noise experiments │   └───syntheticpatients                       # Results obtained for the random patients without noise │       └───random
+└───results                                     # Results reported in the paper │   └───noise                                   # Results obtained for S in the noise experiments │   └───syntheticpatients                       # Results obtained for the random patients without noise │       └───random
 │           └───baseline                        # S_B